 Steps to Studying Abroad

-Attend an information session led by our Global Ambassadors at the Office of International Programs (Gatehouse).
+Attend an information session led by our Global Ambassadors at the Office of International Programs (Drexel Hall).
 Information sessions are held every weekday at 4 p.m.
 Browse through the resource library, complete the advising questionnaire, view program brochures and ask questions.

 Define your goals for studying abroad and identify suitable programs.
 Learn about the country where you wish to study abroad.
 Join the Study Abroad Student Association (SASA) and talk with study abroad returnees and exchange students about their experiences.

 You should apply for your passport at this time.
 Passport applications take approximately 4-6 weeks to process.
 Information on applying for a passport is available at travel.state.gov.

 Once you have determined what country and program you are interested in, make an appointment with the assistant director of study abroad in the Office of International Programs to discuss your plans and the application process.
 Discuss how your proposed study abroad courses will fit in with your degree requirements.

 Verify with your major/minor adviser that your proposed study abroad courses will fit in with your degree requirements.

 Salve Regina and the Office of International Programs operate under a home school tuition policy for study abroad.
 Students pay Salve Regina tuition when studying abroad on an approved program during an academic year or semester.
 Salve Regina institutional merit and need-based financial aid is portable for approved academic year or semester study abroad programs, as are applicable federal financial aid packages.